Disability Discrimination at School: Children With Health-Care Issues

 ADA

-The Americans with Disabilities Act (ADA), 42 U.S.C.
-12101 et seq., prohibits all public schools and most private schools from discriminating against children with disabilities.
-Because the IDEIA and Section 504 cover public schools, the ADA's protections are often superfluous (unnecessary) in that setting.
+The Americans with Disabilities Act (ADA) prohibits all public schools and most private schools from discriminating against children with disabilities.
+(42 U.S.C.
+12101 et seq.)
+Because the IDEIA and Section 504 cover public schools, the ADA's protections are often superfluous (unnecessary) in a public school setting.
 In contrast, the ADA is the only protection available to children with disabilities in private schools that do not receive federal funds.

-Unlike the IDEIA and Section 504, the ADA does not require schools to develop written plans to address the needs of students with disabilities.
-At the same time, the ADA does require schools to grant reasonable modifications in rules, policies and practices when necessary to allow students with disabilities to fully participate in school programs and services including extracurricular activities.
-For example, the ADA generally requires that a school that requires all student medications to be kept in the nurse's office grant an exception to a student with asthma who frequently needs to use his inhaler.
+Unlike the IDEIA and Section 504, the ADA doesn't require schools to develop written plans like an IEP or IHP to address the needs of students with disabilities.
+At the same time, the ADA does require schools to grant reasonable modifications in rules, policies, and practices when necessary to allow students with disabilities to fully participate in school programs and services including extracurricular activities.
+For example, at a school that requires all student medications to be kept in the nurse's office, the ADA would generally require that a school grant an exception to students with asthma who frequently need to use their inhalers.

 How Parents Can Protect Their Disabled Students' Rights

-Other than schools that are operated by churches and receive no federal funding, all schools are covered by at least one of the laws discussed above.
+Other than schools that are operated by churches and receive no federal funding, almost all schools are covered by at least one of the laws discussed above.
 This means that children with disabilities who have health-related needs are legally protected in the vast majority of school settings.
-Unfortunately, the existence of potential legal protection does not mean such protection will automatically be granted.
+Unfortunately, the existence of potential legal protections does not mean that the protections will automatically be granted.

 There are steps that parents of students with disabilities can take to help ensure their children receive the health-related protections they need in school.